 Following implementation, MIS reported 50% less factory visits and a 67% reduction in the sales cycle.

 AR Commerce by Vertical: Conclusion

-If Amazon is the one to beat, it’s safe to say that 3D and AR commerce should be a priority.
-While we covered only a handful of verticals, we expect to see immersive commerce integrations across product types, including sporting goods, fine art, appliances, electronics, musical instruments, B2B, and more.
-The other thing worth noting from this list is the fact that nearly all of these use cases are app-based, limiting the experiences to shoppers who are willing to download and use a brand or retailer’s app.
+3D and AR commerce opens up new opportunities for product discovery and exploration, empowering digital consumers to make more informed purchase decisions wherever they are.
+While we covered only a handful of verticals, we expect to see immersive commerce integrations across product types, including sporting goods, fine art, appliances, electronics, musical instruments, and more.
+The other thing worth noting from this list is the fact that quite a few of these use cases are app-based, limiting the experiences to shoppers who are willing to download and use a brand or retailer’s app.
 Given the exponentially larger reach web-based 3D & AR integrations afford, it makes sense for brands and retailers to prioritize these implementations directly on their current online product pages.
 The future of immersive commerce is here, and for maximum reach and seamless scale, look to the web.